 To go straight to the blog click here, or filter for scribbles or sermon preparation in the Categories section of the sidebar.

 Slaugham Scribbles is a blog written by me, Jonathan Rotheray, and includes notes and observations on sermon preparation, and some stream-of-consciousness ramblings, which I’ve called Scribbles.
-I’ve recently added the Pastoral Letters I write for the Parish Magazine – these are really a more formal Scribble!
+I’ve recently added the Pastoral Letters I wrote for the Parish Magazine – these are really a more formal Scribble!

 This blog started when I realised I was neglecting my spiritual life – my soulwork.
 When I preach a lot, I’m always involved in the Word, but in the months when I rarely preach I tend to abandon it.